 Their flavor is amazing!

-So here’s another treat to add to my cinco de mayo recipe list…
+So here is another treat to add to my cinco de mayo recipe list…

 I used a simple handful of sweet corn, freshly chopped avocado and a sprinkle of red onion to garnish this avocado soup with.

 My initial thought was to add tomato and red bell pepper as well at first.
-But I’m glad I kept aside out in the end.
+But I am glad that I kept aside out in the end.
 Simple flavors and cute colors.
 This appetizer soup really needs nothing else to persuade you at all.

 Do you love creamy soups with avocado in it?